marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 stragglers of the Angelic life wave.
-These Mars beings gained access to man's brain through the medium of the spinal cord, which they, being etheric, actually entered; and now they rule the left brain hemisphere, That part of the Angelic life wave that kept up
+These Mars beings gained access to man's brain through the medium of the spinal cord, which they, being etheric, actually entered; and now they rule the left brain hemisphere.

-MUSIC AS A BUILDING POWER
-75
-with its work in evolution in the Moon Period developed the power to reason and gain knowledge without the use of a brain; but the stragglers of
+That part of the Angelic life wave that kept up with its work in evolution in the Moon Period developed the power to reason and gain knowledge without the use of a brain; but the stragglers of